friesenkatharina/Deploy-example/README.md

-              **How to deploy project from local to github and than to Render.com**
+              **  	☺️ How to deploy project from local to github and than to Render.com  	☺️ **

 1. create one new Repositorie on Github